 Do your curious kids touch and taste everything in sight?
 Time to befriend your box of baking soda!
-Free of harsh chemicals, baking soda is a wonderfully effective and kid-safe household product that can be used on everything from kitchen drains to diaper rashes.
+Free of harsh chemicals, baking soda is an effective and kid-safe household product that can be used on everything from kitchen drains to diaper rashes.
 Here are nine ways to use this impressive natural cleaning product in your home.

 1. Odor Remover